ligato/docs/docs/developer-guide/control-flows.md

 !!!
 Note
     A resync cannot remove these values even though they are not explicitly configured by NB.

 The `Retrieve()` operation refreshes the graph.
-The `Create`, `Delete` and `Update` operations aren't used because of the following:
+The `Create()`, `Delete()` and `Update()` operations aren't used because of the following:

  - `OBTAINED` values are updated externally.
+<br></br>
  - VPP agent is notified of changes only _after_ they have occurred.

 The Linux plugin supports an `InterfaceWatcher` descriptor.
 It retrieves and generates notifications for Linux interfaces in the VPP agent's default network namespace.

-Linux interfaces use keys containing host name with  `linux/interface/host-name/eth1` key serving as an example.
-The `AF_PACKET` interface then defines the dependency referencing this key with the host name of the host OS interface it attaches to.
+Linux interfaces use keys containing the host name with  `linux/interface/host-name/eth1` key serving as an example.
+The `AF_PACKET` interface defines the dependency referencing this key with the host name of the host OS interface it attaches to.
 Note that you can't attach to interfaces from other namespaces.

 In the control-flow diagram below, the host OS interface is created _after_ the request to configure an `AF_PACKET` interface is received.
 The KV Scheduler holds the `AF-Packet` in the `PENDING` state until it receives the notification from the Linux interface watcher that the host OS interface is created.